jimbrig/KaaS/0-Slipbox/The Secret Power of Read It Later Apps.md

 So you need a little entertainment, and you open…an ebook?
 Yeah right.
 Monochrome pages don’t attract you.
 They don’t draw you in.

 Pocket gives reading some of this stimulatory pleasure by laying out your list in a pleasing, magazine-style layout (at left).
-Not only is it generally attractive, but it gives you that same magazine-flipping pleasure of engaging with something that interests you _right in that moment_.
+Not only is it generally attractive, but it gives you that same magazine-flipping pleasure of engaging with something that interests you *right in that moment*.

 David Allen puts it this way:

+ >
  > “It’s practical to have organized reading material at hand when you’re on your way to a meeting that may be starting late, a seminar that may have a window of time when nothing is going on, a dentist appointment that may keep you waiting, or, of course, if you’re going to have some time on a train or plane.
 Those are all great opportunities to browse and work through that kind of reading.
 People who don’t have their Read/Review material organized can waste a lot of time, since **life is full of weird little windows when it could be used.**”

 You’re not fighting your impulses forcing yourself to read a dense tome after a long work day.
 Willpower preserved ✓

-#### 3\.
-Asynchronous reading
+#### 3. Asynchronous reading

 This is one of the least understood barriers to reading in our fragmented timescape.

 There is something deeply, deeply unsatisfying about repeatedly starting something and not finishing it.
 This is what we experience all day at work, being continuously interrupted by a stream of “emergencies.”
 The last thing we want after a stressful day starved of wins is to fail even at reading an article.

-The [2015 revised edition (affiliate link)](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity-ebook/dp/B00KWG9M2E/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=fortelabs07-20&linkId=fe6db72d8e5bbb38b1ea43241924f7e9&language=en_US) of _Getting Things Done_ [cites the work](http://users.wfu.edu/masicaej/MasicampoBaumeister2011JPSP.pdf) of Dr. Roy Baumeister, who has shown that “uncompleted tasks take up room in the mind, which then limits clarity and focus.”
+The [2015 revised edition (affiliate link)](https://www.amazon.com/Getting-Things-Done-Stress-Free-Productivity-ebook/dp/B00KWG9M2E/ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=fortelabs07-20&linkId=fe6db72d8e5bbb38b1ea43241924f7e9&language=en_US) of *Getting Things Done* [cites the work](http://users.wfu.edu/masicaej/MasicampoBaumeister2011JPSP.pdf) of Dr. Roy Baumeister, who has shown that “uncompleted tasks take up room in the mind, which then limits clarity and focus.”
 The risk of cognitive dissonance at not being able to finish a long article (much less a book) keep us from even beginning it.

 Read It Later apps address this by simply saving your progress in a given article, allowing you to pick back up at a different time, or on a different device, and clearly marking items as “read” once you’re finished.

-#### 4\.
-Focus
+#### 4. Focus

-A common response when I recommend people adopt _yet another_ category of apps is “Why don’t I just use Evernote?”
+A common response when I recommend people adopt *yet another* category of apps is “Why don’t I just use Evernote?”
 Or whatever app they’re using for general reference or task management.
 Evernote even makes a Chrome extension called [Clearly](https://evernote.com/clearly/) for reading online content and [Web Clipper](https://evernote.com/webclipper/?downloaded) for saving it.

 It is a question of focus.
 Why don’t you use your task manager to keep track of content (i.e. “Read this article”)?
 Because the last thing you want to see when you cuddle up with your hot cocoa for some light reading is the hundreds of tasks you’re not doing.

-Likewise, the last thing you want to see when you (finally!) have time to read is the thousands of notes you’ve collected from every corner of the universe, only some of which you haven’t read, only some of which you _want_ to read, only some of which are _meant_ to be read.
+Likewise, the last thing you want to see when you (finally!) have time to read is the thousands of notes you’ve collected from every corner of the universe, only some of which you haven’t read, only some of which you *want* to read, only some of which are *meant* to be read.

+ >
  > Actionable info ≠ Reference info ≠ To Read pile

 Ergo,

+ >
  > Task manager ≠ Evernote ≠ Pocket

-### #2 | Better filtering
+### \#2 | Better filtering

 Now you’ve got the funnel filled.
 It’s time to narrow it.